 Garden City, NY (PRWEB) October 22, 2013

-NAPW honors Kathy Jones as a 2013/2014 Professional Woman of the Year for leadership in nonprofit organization management with this prestigious distinction.
-As the largest, most-recognized organization of women in the country, spanning virtually every industry and profession, the National Association of Professional women is a vibrant networking community with nearly 500,000 members and over 400 Local Chapters.
+NAPW honors Mariana Oyanguren as a 2013/2014 Professional Woman of the Year for leadership in broadcasting with this prestigious distinction.
+As the largest, most-recognized organization of women in the country, spanning virtually every industry and profession, the National Association of Professional Women is a vibrant networking community with nearly 500,000 members and over 400 Local Chapters.

 Ms. Oyanguren, an NAPW member and production supervisor at HTV Television, has been taking advantage of NAPW’s educational resources and is networking with other goal-oriented professional women just like herself.
 “My membership is very rewarding and I’m looking forward to taking advantage of the webinars and networking with other members,” she says.